kaeedo/Scrutiny/README.md

 The `GlobalState` in the example is any type defined in your test that you can use to pass data between states, e.g. `Username` or `IsLoggedIn`

 The `LocalState` is specific to a state, and is constructed each time that state is visited.
-It's optional, but when set, all function will have access to the local state via the function parameter.
+It's optional, but when set, all functions will have access to the local state via the function parameter.
 In the above example, `localState` is defined as:

     type LoggedInComment() =
         member val Comment = String.Empty with get, set